-Tassels seem to be everywhere, they are the new pom poms.
+Tassels seem to be everywhere.
+They’re the new pom poms.
 And I do love them!
-I was so happy when I worked out how to make denim tassels from my favourite material to upcycle, old jeans.
+I was so happy to work out how to make denim tassels from my favourite material to upcycle old jeans.

 Previously, I have made sweater felt tassels from repurposed scraps.
-Even though those tassels were a fun way to use up old felt scraps and were very colourful I think I prefer these denim ones.
+Even though those tassels were fun to use old felt scraps and were very colourful, I prefer these denim ones.

 How to Make Tassels From Upcycled Jeans With Pom Poms

-These denim tassels are made by fraying squares of old jeans offcuts.
-They are much more robust than other handmade tassels as the threads are still attached to the denim fabric.
-As with all my other denim upcycles, I love the different shades of indigo you get from old jeans.
+Make denim tassels by fraying squares of old jeans offcuts.
+They are much more robust than other handmade tassels, as the threads are still attached to the denim fabric.
+As with all my other denim upcycles, I love the shades of indigo you get from old jeans.

-You can make large denim tassels to use as curtain tie backs, smaller ones to fringe cushions and blankets.
+You can make large denim tassels as curtain tiebacks and smaller ones for fringe cushions and blankets.
 Or even smaller to make earrings and necklaces.
 I’ve even seen tassels of various sizes hung up as a unique wall decoration.

 This is what I call a Netflix craft.
-That is it doesn’t take much concentration so it can be done whilst catching up on a Netflix boxset.
+Because it doesn’t take much concentration, it can be done whilst catching up on a Netflix box set.

-Each denim tassel takes about 30 minutes to make, and is a no-sew jeans upcycle.
+Each denim tassel takes about 30 minutes and is a no-sew jeans upcycle.

-These tassels featured under T in the A to Z of denim crafts.
+These tassels are featured under T in the A to Z of denim crafts.

 What You Need